Page updated 16/12/2018

 Rosie Willis, haunted by the murder of her husband twelve years ago, cannot forget or forgive.
 Her teenage son John, who witnessed the killing, is headed towards a life of delinquency fuelled by revenge (the rock-strewn road that leads to the ranks of the Protestant paramilitaries).
-Then she meets charismatic born again preacher and an amateur boxing coach Billy McVea, who’s finding it harder than he hoped to forgive himself for his previous existence as a UVF hitman.
+Then she meets charismatic born-again preacher and an amateur boxing coach Billy McVea, who is finding it harder than he had hoped to forgive himself for his previous existence as a UVF hitman.
 For a while hope flickers in their shattered lives.

 “Price, The” (1985) (360 mins) 6 part thriller.
 RTE/Channel 4 Mini-series.

 Aka “Der Preis des Reichtums“.

 Peter Barkworth, Harriet Walter, Derek Thompson, Jimmy Bartley, John Kavanagh, Adrian Dunbar and Susanna Reid.